 Water is present throughout the text, infiltrating the city’s summer heat, and carrying the watery fantasy of mermaids into the urban reality of children trying to beat the heat, illustrated in the next image as three girls play in water streaming from an open fire hydrant.

-On the facing page, Julián asks his abuela if she saw the mermaids too, which she affirms in an exchange that evinces an unclear boundary between fantasy and reality and complicated relationship between the two.
+On the facing page, Julián asks his abuela if she saw the mermaids too, which she affirms in an exchange that evinces an unclear boundary between fantasy and reality and a complicated relationship between the two.

 When they reach their doorstep Julián and his abuela lock eyes; he says: “Abuela, I am also a mermaid.”
-His abuela fails to respond simply stating, “I’m going to take a bath.
+His abuela fails to respond, simply stating, “I’m going to take a bath.
 You be good.”

 The next image alludes to Julián’s fantasy of becoming a mermaid while acknowledging the constraints of reality.
 Echoing his fantasy on the subway car, Julián tosses off his clothes before making himself a crown of plants that creatively imitate the long girlish locks of his mermaid fantasy.
 He finds inspiration for a mermaid’s tail in a flowing curtain that he wraps around his waist.
 Yet again the text folds fantasy and reality into one another; importantly fantasy predate the reality, which suggests the importance of imagination in world making.